Some Frequently Asked Questions

 Do we need to feed you?

 I bring food and drink to keep myself going, a basic professional responsibility.
 From photojournalism I’m very used to keeping myself nourished.
-Despite my protestations, at some weddings I have been fed.
-And a plate of food from the kitchen can of course be nice.
-But it’s really not necessary.
+At some weddings I’m fed, which is nice, but definitely not a requirement.

 What happens if for some reason you can't come?